 e.
 Use of research funds, facilities or staff for unauthorized or illegal activities; or

 f.
-Adverse distortion of normal academic programs or the direction of students to expressly benefit scholarship or research, particularly those activities involving contracts or collaborations.
+Adverse distortion of normal academic programs or the direction of students to expressly benefit scholarship or research, particularly those activities involving contracts or collaborations;

-When allegations involve the misuse of funds, the university’s internal auditor or outside auditors may investigate allegations and report the findings to the proper authorities.
+The procedures of this policy do not exclude other mechanisms for the review of alleged misconduct.
+When allegations involve the misuse of funds, the university’s Chief Financial Officer or outside auditors may investigate allegations and report the findings to the proper authorities.

 Where federal funds are involved, if a termination of an inquiry or investigation is planned for any reason without completing all relevant requirements under this policy, a report of such planned termination, including a description of the reasons for such termination, shall be made to the Office of Research Integrity, US Department of Health and Human Services, which will then decide whether further investigation should be undertaken.

-4-5.
+4-2.
 University Inquiries into Allegations of Misconduct in Research and Scholarship

 Inquiries will be initiated immediately upon the receipt of allegations of misconduct and completed within 60 calendar days of their initiation.
 This time frame may be extended if the Provost deems that circumstances of the allegations or inquiry warrant a longer period of review;

-4-6 University Investigations into Allegations of Misconduct in Research and Scholarship
+4-3 University Investigations into Allegations of Misconduct in Research and Scholarship

 The investigation will entail a formal examination and evaluation of all relevant facts to determine if misconduct has occurred.
 Investigations shall be completed within 120 calendar days of their initiation.
 If the Provost determines that a longer time frame is needed in which to complete the investigation, and federal funds are involved, he/she will submit a written request to the Office of Research Integrity, US Department of Health and Human Services, for an extension and provide an explanation for the delay that includes an interim report on the progress to date and an estimate for the date of completion of the report and other necessary steps.
 If evidence of criminal violations results from an investigation, the appropriate state or federal agency will be notified immediately.